thehale/thehale.github.io/_posts/2023-01-28-5-insights-from-tracking-every-second-of-2022.md

    in various religious and personal capacities.

 ![](/assets/img/posts/2022_time_tracking/arizona_saints_chorale.jpg)
-> Singing in the Arizona Saints Chorale.
-I am in the bass section, standing in
-> the top right corner of the image wearing a green tie.
+_Singing in the Arizona Saints Chorale.
+I am in the bass section, standing in the top right corner wearing a green tie._

 In total, I spent 244 hours and 50 minutes on various forms of community service during 2022 -- 4.7 hours per week.